stl3/torgo/README.md

 * 🔥 Blazing fast
 * 🚸 User-friendly (debatable)
 * 🤖 Built-in torrent streaming client via HTTP (refined from [`go-peerflix`](https://github.com/Sioro-Neoku/go-peerflix))
-* 🔰 Watch the video while it is being downloaded
+* 🔰 Watch the video while it is being downloaded / allows going to any point in the video
 * 🔎 Query multiple providers in a single search
 * 🚀 Sorted results from 13 different providers at once
 * 📄 Along with subtitles fetching for the video (using [`osdb`](https://github.com/oz/osdb))
+* 💥 Select individual episode from complete seasons/packs
 * Support for playing with mpv/vlc on Win/Linux/Mac(?)/Android (Termux) *Android does not have subtitle support yet unless embedded*

 ## Installation